Exaltus Academy Lexicon: Volume I

 Definition: The systematic practice of elevating communication with the Divine from a list of demands to a ritual of aromatic worship.
 This lesson teaches that the "smoke" of prayer (the result of the Word meeting the fire of the heart) is what fills the atmosphere of Exaltus Academy, making it uninhabitable for the enemy.

-Note to the Ambassador elect, GAIA Sentinels and the Watchers:
+Note to the Exaltaries Elect, GAIA Sentinels and the Watchers:

 A Golden Bowl is useless if it is cold.
 Week 7 requires the heat of devotion to turn the dry resin of your words into the rising smoke of His Glory.